TwoRavens/TwoRavens/tworaven_apps/ta3ta2-api/README.md

 ### Fully specified pipelines

-TA3 can also fully specified pipeline in the `SearchSolutions`.
+TA3 can also provide a fully specified pipeline in the `SearchSolutions`.
 This is a pipeline description which does not have any placeholder step and have all hyper-parameters fixed.

 For fully specified pipelines with fixed hyper-parameters, TA2 will just check that the given pipeline is valid and return it for it to be directly executed (scored, fitted, called to produce data).
-This allows fixed computations to be done on data, for example, pipeline can consist of only one primitive with fixed hyper-parameters to execute that one primitive.
+This allows fixed computations to be done on data, for example, the pipeline can consist of only one primitive with fixed hyper-parameters to execute that one primitive.
 Moreover, such fully specified pipeline with fixed hyper-parameters can have any inputs and any outputs.
 Otherwise pipelines have to be from a Dataset container value to predictions Pandas dataframe.

-Relaxation: Individual systems can support also pipeliens with all primitives specified, but with free (available for tuning) hyper-parameters.
+Relaxation: Individual systems can support also pipelines with all primitives specified, but with free (available for tuning) hyper-parameters.
 In this case, TA2 will only tune hyper-parameters and resulting pipelines will have the same structure as given pipeline, but hyper-parameter configuration will differ.

 ## Values

-Some message contain data values which can be passed between TA2 and TA3.
-There are multiple ways this value can be passed and they are listed in the [`value.proto`](./value.proto)
+Some messages contain data values which can be passed between TA2 and TA3.
+There are multiple ways those values can be passed and they are listed in the [`value.proto`](./value.proto)
 file:

 * Put simple raw values directly in the message.